matype/scssfmt/README.md

 # Tidify [![Build Status](https://travis-ci.org/morishitter/tidify.svg)](https://travis-ci.org/morishitter/tidify)

-Fast and simple formatter for CSS and SCSS.
+Tidify is a fast and simple formatter for CSS and SCSS code.

+Tidify can format following code:

+- Vanilla CSS
+- SCSS syntax of Sass

+and Tidify is 3 to 4 times faster than [Stylefmt](https://github.com/morishitter/stylefmt).

 Tidify'd code is: